 and his house.

 Today, Christian Louboutin is an independent luxury house, which allows the designer to remain spontaneous, instinctive, and free to create.
 He designs shoes, bags, and accessories for all genders, as well as a beauty range that includes makeup and fragrance.
-Worn by musicians and movie stars, royalty and athletes, the designs share a luxurious aesthetic of exoticism, Parisian chic, and unique craftmanship.
+Worn by musicians and movie stars, royalty and athletes, the designs share a luxurious aesthetic of exoticism, Parisian chic, and unique craftsmanship.

 ABOUT THE COUTURE COUNCIL LUNCHEON: